modular/modular/KGEN/docs/DesignOverview.md

 Modular Confidential (obviously), May 14, 2022

+NOTE: This is a very early design doc written before Mojo was even conceived.
+It is retained unchanged for historical significance and inspiration, but shouldn't be considered a design doc for the current system.

 ## Introduction

-"Kernel libraries" provide high performance implementations of numeric and data processing algorithms, optimized to take advantage of vectors, multicore, dedicated hardware blocks, and dedicated accelerators available on modern computers.
+"Kernel libraries" provide high performance implementations of numeric and data processing algorithms, optimized to take advantage of vectors, multi-core, dedicated hardware blocks, and dedicated accelerators available on modern computers.
 The creation of these kernels is a well studied area in computer science, and modern machine learning frameworks are typically collections of